Skip to main content

 If you have booked with a tour company such as Secret Paradise or with a hotel, guesthouse or resort it is likely that you will have provided them with your flight arrival details.
 If this is the case then it is usual for them to send a representative to meet with you at the arrival gate.
 They will then take care of your onward transfer meaning less hassle for you!

-To reach Male independently you can also take the airport public ferry, charge MRF10 or US$1 per person one way, leaving every 15 minutes.
-The ferry leaves from the new water front jetty, beneath the waterfront food court and opposite the domestic terminal.
+To reach Male independently you can also take the airport public ferry, charge MRF15 or US$1 per person one way, leaving every 15 minutes.
+The ferry leaves in front of the ferry ticketing booth across the smoking area.
 When you arrive in Male, after just a 10 minute public ferry ride, you will be able to hail a taxi from the ferry terminal to your destination, guesthouse or hotel.
-A one stop drop regardless of distance is within Male’ and Hulhumale’ is 35MVR.
+A one stop drop regardless of distance is within Male’ and Hulhumale’ is 30MVR.

 To reach Hulhumale independently you can either enquire as to if a guesthouse vehicle has room on their return journey, the charge would usually be around US$10 one way or take the public bus or a taxi as detailed above.
 The airport bus departs every 30 minutes from the airport and Hulhumale on a 24 hour timetable.
-On the hour and on the half hour except on Fridays during Friday Prayer when there are no buses between the hours of 11:30 and 13:30.
+Tickets would be available to purchase in the Post Shop in the Airport.
+The bus departs on the hour and on the half hour except on Fridays during Friday Prayer when there are no buses between the hours of 11:30 and 13:30.
 The charge is 20MVR per person one way and it is a journey of 15 minutes.
 Luggage is accepted and stored in the luggage compartment.
 At the airport the bus stop is located in front of the domestic terminal, which is to the right hand side of the International arrival area as you face the ocean.
 In Hulhumale the bus stop is at the T Junction of Nirolhumagu and Huvandhumaa Higun.
+In Hulhumale the Bus ticket will be issued in the 24 – hour shop called ‘Fahi Plaza’.

-Due to the location of the airport terminal it is currently not possible to walk to Hulhumale, although this will change with the final development of the airport area.
+Due to the location of the airport terminal it is currently not possible to walk to Hulhumale or Male.

 If you are transferring on to an island outside of the immediate capital area it is likely that transfer arrangements offered will include speedboat or for islands further afield a domestic flight.
 These methods will add a minimum of $25 per person one way dependent on distance and if the service is scheduled.
 Note the Maldives covers a distance of over 800KM north to south.
 If you have done your homework it is possible to take a local ferry to many central atoll islands.
 These local ferries depart from one of a number of jetties in the capital Male so ensure you have allowed time to cross to the capital and locate the correct jetty.